Characterization of entangling properties of quantum measurement via two-mode quantum detector tomography using coherent state probes: Conclusion

-In summary, we proposed an entanglement measure of a detector, and applied it to a two-mode detector.
+We proposed an entanglement measure of a detector, and applied it to a two-mode detector.
 Our newly proposed measure represents the detector's ability to create entanglement.
 The experimental results imply that the entangling properties of the measurement stem from an asymmetry inside the detector.
-The detector tomography technique and proposed measure can be extended to more than two modes, and to other physical modes such as frequency and temporal.
+Our detector tomography technique and proposed measure can be extended to more than two modes, as well as to other physical modes such as frequency and temporal.
 Precise characterization of the measurement detector employed is essential for applications in quantum information processing.
 These experimental demonstrations, along with our proposed measure, will be useful in future quantum information technologies.

-This work was supported financially by the Australian Research Council Centres of Excellence scheme number CE110001027.
-The authors would like to thank Tim Ralph for his valuable comments, and Thomas d'Ews Thomson and Aleksandar Davidovic for their technical supports.
-S. Y. acknowledges support from JSPS Overseas Research Fellowships of Japan.